 Fair Travel™ uses revenues from tourism for the benefit of local staff, economy, community and environment.
-This is our impact so far:
+This is the impact we are most proud of so far:

 Social impact – human and labor rights:

 We are very proud of our impact in this field as we are contributing to strengthen human and labor rights in Tanzania.
 It is a human right to earn fair wages, have good working conditions and not depend on tips from travelers who have no idea about life here in Tanzania.
-None of our staff is tip dependent and we are famous for our impact on the lives of Kilimanjaro porters, and their extended families, who benefit from the highest salary levels ever paid consistently throughout the history of Mount Kilimanjaro expeditions:
+None of our staff is tip dependent and we are officially recognized by independent third party reviews for our positive impact in the lives of our staff, specially Kilimanjaro porters, and their extended families, who benefit from the highest salary levels ever paid consistently throughout the history of Mount Kilimanjaro expeditions:

 The source of data is available here.